khushi-purwar/WebDev-ProjectKart/README.md

 <div align="center">

-### Show some ❤️ by starring this awesome Repository!
+### Show some ❤️ by starring this fabulous repository!

 </div>